titenkov/titenkov/README.md

 I'm Pavel, nice to meet you!

-🪄&nbsp; Mediocre software engineer, who usually creates more problems than solve
+🪄&nbsp; Mediocre software engineer, who usually creates more problems than solves

 👨‍💻&nbsp; Work as System Architect at 🏗&nbsp; [Tribia](https://www.tribia.com/)